Double killer Paul Wilson jailed for rape and murder of Nicole Tuxford

 Gary James Schroder, 67, died in a suspected suicide just hours after Wilson made his first court appearance on April 10 last year.

-Today, Wilson refused to look Tuxford's grieving loved ones as they read aloud emotional victim impact statement in a packed courtroom at the High Court in Christchurch.
+Today, Wilson refused to look Tuxford's grieving loved ones as they read aloud emotional victim impact statements in a packed courtroom at the High Court in Christchurch.

 Nicole's sister Jess Tuxford demanded that he look at her while she spoke.